AbstractAbstractsizeReturns the current number of elements in the heap.

 The heap instance being iterated.

-keysReturns an iterator for traversing just the key values in the heap.
+OptionalthisArg: anyAbstractincreaseAbstractkeysReturns an iterator for traversing just the key values in the heap.

 Note: The traversal follows the order of the underlying array, not the priority order.

-, the iterator will traverse the heap in reverse order.
+If true, the iterator will traverse the heap in reverse order.

-peekReturns the top element of the heap without removing it.
+AbstractpeekReturns the top element of the heap without removing it.

-The top element or undefined
+The top element or undefined if heap is empty.

-popRemoves and returns the top element of the heap.
+AbstractpopRemoves and returns the top element of the heap.

-The removed top element or undefined
+The removed top element or undefined if heap is empty.

-removeRemoves a specific element from anywhere in the heap.
+AbstractremoveRemoves a specific element from anywhere in the heap.

 The element to remove.

-if element was found and removed, false
+true if element was found and removed, false if not found.

 An abstract base class for implementing heap data structures.